jkrzysztofek/rails_girls/README.md

 # README
 This application was created during Rails Girls Krakow 2018 event.
-It was based on http://guides.railsgirls.com/app tutorials
+It was based on http://guides.railsgirls.com/app tutorials. :)

 Things you may want to cover: